This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Top of PageSection 12 - Mandatory compliance training for staff

 (46) A mandatory compliance training program has been developed by the University to ensure University staff understand some of key responsibilities in high-risk areas.
-Please refer to Mandatory Compliance Training Procedure.
+Please refer to Mandatory Training and Onboarding Procedure.

 (47) Mandatory compliance training is generally delivered via online training modules when a person commences employment with the University.
 For some courses there are annual refreshers or other recertification requirements.